 MIRCO-INTERNSHIPS AT HOOD COLLEGE

 Micro-internships are short-term, paid or unpaid, professional assignments or projects that enable college students to demonstrate skills, explore career paths, and build their networks.
 Unlike traditional full semester internships, micro-internships are guided by the number of hours required to complete a project.
-The best micro-nternships are mutually beneficial – companies get work done that is difficult for their current staff to complete while at the same time they can identify and audition potential job candidates.
+The best micro-internships are mutually beneficial – companies get work done that is difficult for their current staff to complete while at the same time they can identify and audition potential job candidates.
 Students and new graduates have the opportunity to demonstrate skills, gain experience, and explore career paths to find the right fit.

 Benefits to Employer